 - How big is your boiler tank?
 Do you find you often run out of hot water?
 You can address this concern with an electric shower

-Take a look at our Which Shower do I Need?
-Infographic for further advice.
+Read more: Which Shower do I Need?
+Infographic for further advice

 If you are ever not sure whether the type of shower you have chosen is suitable, it’s best to consult a plumber before making a purchase.